Who Is Catherine Zeta-Jones?

 The actress returned to her musical theater roots in 2002 with Chicago, which also starred Renee Zellweger, Queen Latifah and Richard Gere.
 The performance was a triumph for Zeta-Jones, who won an Academy Award for Best Supporting Actress for her portrayal of Velma Kelly.

 In 2004, Zeta-Jones starred with Tom Hanks in Steven Spielberg's The Terminal, and had a role in the ensemble crime comedy Ocean's Twelve, with George Clooney and Brad Pitt.
-However, she became more selective about her film work, as she and husband Michael Douglas began spending more of their time living in Bermuda, far away from the Hollywood spotlight.
+However, she became more selective about her film work, as she and Douglas began spending more of their time living in Bermuda, far away from the Hollywood spotlight.
 Zeta-Jones surfaced as a lead in the romantic comedy No Reservations (2007), and then again in the little-seen films Death Defying Acts (2007) and The Rebound (2009).

 In the meantime, the actress showed off her versatility with her Broadway debut in the 2009 revival of the Stephen Sondheim musical A Little Night Music, with Angela Lansbury.
 Despite some initial mixed reviews, she took home a Tony Award the following year for her performance.

-Zeta-Jones was back on the big screen with supporting roles in Rock of Ages (2012), based on the hit Broadway musical, and the action flick Red 2 (2013).
+Zeta-Jones was back on the big screen with supporting roles in Rock of Ages (2012), based on the hit Broadway musical, and the action movie Red 2 (2013).
 In 2016, she co-starred with Blake Harrison and Bill Nighy in the comedy Dad's Army, an adaptation of a popular British sitcom.

 Zeta-Jones made a return to television in 2017 via Feud: Bette and Joan, portraying legendary actress Olivia de Havilland alongside Susan Sarandon, as Bette Davis, and Jessica Lange, as Joan Crawford.
 That year it was also announced she was set to star in the Lifetime movie Cocaine Godmother, based on the life of notorious drug cartel boss Griselda Blanco.